mspass-team/mspass/docs/source/user_manual/database_concepts.rst

 information.
 Most users should never need to interact directly with this collection so we omit any details of the history collection contents from this manual.
-Users should, however, understand the concepts described in - link to new document in this manual on ProcessingHistory concepts --
+Users should, however, understand the concepts described in :ref:`Data Object Design Concepts<data_object_design_concepts>`.

-TODO:  Leaving this section for now.
-Needs to use the figure used in our AGU poster.
-Main reason to punt for now is to needs to include a clear description of how the global and object level history interact.
-Global is under development at this writing.
+A simple description of the content of this collection is that the history collection contains a dump of the :code:`multimap` container used in the C++ code base to define the processing history G-tree.

 Normalized collections